thiolliere/neat.js/README.md

 javascript implementation of NEAT algorithm.

+it doesn't completely work

-it works but does not compete at all with the "official" implementation in java, C++ and C#.
+but other implementations exist in java, C++ and C#.

 this work still have some bug, I'm not working on it now, if you want a javascript neat algorithm you must look at